divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 and static files.

-Typically, a Boilerplate will define how the Django templates are structured and make opinionated choices about what frontend frameworks and tools are used.
+Typically, a Boilerplate will define how the Django templates are structured and will commit the project to certain frontend frameworks and tools.

 We provide :ref:`a number of default Boilerplates <about-boilerplates>`, suited to different purposes.

-If you build many sites however it's likely that you have your own preferences for their frontend set-ups: tooling, configuration, and so on.
+However, you may have your own preferences for frontend setups (tooling, configuration, and so on) for your sites, especially if you or your team build many of them.

 You could build this tooling into each site on each occasion, but it could save you a great deal of time to define it just once, in a custom Boilerplate, and